 How do I use these credits?

-As a USM Dual Enrollment student, you may earn up to 12 credit hours per year (6 credits per semester) for all courses taken through any University of Maine System institution, including USM.
+As a USM Concurrent Enrollment student, you may earn up to 12 credit hours per year for all courses taken through any University of Maine System institution, including USM.
 This equates to a maximum of 3-4 courses per academic year.